paulgrove/rapid-mongo/README.md

 # rapid-mongo
-MongoDB for the impatient - Download and run mongodb from nodejs
+MongoDB for the lazy - Download and unpack run mongodb inside your project.

 ## Synopsis